 - 1 tablespoon olive oil

-- Make the Caper Relish: Combine all ingredients in a small bowl.
+- Make the optional Caper Relish if desired: Combine all ingredients in a small bowl.
 Set aside.

 - Butter both sides of each triangle of bread.
-Heat skillet over medium heat.
-Add bread and fry on both sides until golden brown and crispy.
+Heat a large skillet over medium heat.
+Add half of the bread triangles and toast on both sides until golden brown and crispy.
 Remove from the skillet and set aside.
 Repeat with remaining bread triangles.

-- Transfer bread triangles to a clean work surface.
-Top each toast with shrimp mixture and a small dollop of caper relish.
+- Transfer the bread triangles to a serving platter.
+Top each with a spoonful of skagenröra and a small dollop of caviar or caper relish.
 Garnish with dill sprigs.
-Serve with lemon wedges
+Serve immediately with lemon wedges.